Next industrial revolution is here

 Systems with a high degree of autonomy can not only act together with people, but can also draw their own conclusions and learn from their experiences.
 The area includes a large number of different research areas, where LiU researchers are on the leading edge.
 Examples are computer vision, vehicles, artificial intelligence, sensor fusion, and scientific visualisation.

-In the summer of 2015 the Wallenberg Autonomous Systems Program, WASP, was launched - an investment in building knowledge for the future worth SEK 1.8 billion over ten years.
-Linköping University is the host university, but a large number of researchers from Chalmers, KTH and the University of Lund are also participating in the program.
+In the summer of 2015 the Wallenberg Autonomous Systems Program, WASP, was launched - an investment in building knowledge for the future worth SEK 4 billion over eleven years.
+Linköping University is the host university, but a large number of researchers from Chalmers, KTH, the University of Lund and Umeå University are also participating in the program.